groups_file_access_can_access

 Parameters:

-the full path of the uploads directory
+string $gfa_uploads_dirthe full path of the uploads directory

 Returns:

-the full path of the uploads directory
+string the full path of the uploads directory

 groups_file_access_groups_file_served_datetime